1983shiv/ref-notes/System Design 2.md

 In computing or application design, this means:
 - The caller sends a request and waits for the response before continuing.
 - It’s blocking, meaning the execution stops until the reply is received.
-## Asynchronous communication

 **Where it is necessary**
-- Computation takes a lot of time
-- Scalability of application
-- Avoid cascading failure

 1. User Authentication / Login
-Why: You must verify credentials before allowing access.
+- Why: You must verify credentials before allowing access.

-Example:

-A user logs in → frontend sends credentials to backend → waits for "success" or "failure".
+- Example: A user logs in → frontend sends credentials to backend → waits for "success" or "failure".

-🔁 Required to ensure security and session management.
+- 🔁 Required to ensure security and session management.

 2. Form Submissions with Validation
-Why: The system must validate input and confirm it was saved.
+- Why: The system must validate input and confirm it was saved.

-Example: Submitting a contact form, order form, or profile update.
+- Example: Submitting a contact form, order form, or profile update.

-🔁 User expects an immediate confirmation or error.
+    - 🔁 User expects an immediate confirmation or error.

 3. Payment Processing
-Why: You need confirmation of payment status before completing checkout.
+- Why: You need confirmation of payment status before completing checkout.

-Example: Credit card is charged via a payment gateway → the app waits for a response before placing the order.
+- Example: Credit card is charged via a payment gateway → the app waits for a response before placing the order.

-🔁 Avoids issues like duplicate orders or payments.
+    - 🔁 Avoids issues like duplicate orders or payments.

 4. Database Transactions
-Why: Application logic depends on the result of the query.
+- Why: Application logic depends on the result of the query.

-Example: Checking product stock before confirming order.
+- Example: Checking product stock before confirming order.

-🔁 Ensures data consistency and avoids race conditions.
+    - 🔁 Ensures data consistency and avoids race conditions.

 5. API Gateway Calls in Microservices
-Why: Service A needs a result from Service B before proceeding.
+- Why: Service A needs a result from Service B before proceeding.

-Example: Order service calls customer service to check credit before confirming purchase.
+- Example: Order service calls customer service to check credit before confirming purchase.

-🔁 Necessary for tightly coupled, sequential workflows.
+    - 🔁 Necessary for tightly coupled, sequential workflows.

 6. Critical UI Workflows
-Why: The user interface waits on backend logic.
+- Why: The user interface waits on backend logic.
-Example: Booking a flight or hotel room — the UI must wait to confirm availability and lock the slot.
+- Example: Booking a flight or hotel room — the UI must wait to confirm availability and lock the slot.

-🔁 Real-time feedback is crucial.
+    - 🔁 Real-time feedback is crucial.

 7. File Upload with Post-Processing
-Why: User should know if the upload succeeded.
+- Why: User should know if the upload succeeded.
-Example: Uploading a resume or profile photo.
+- Example: Uploading a resume or profile photo.
-🔁 Blocking behavior makes sense here.
+    - 🔁 Blocking behavior makes sense here.

 🚦 Rule of Thumb
 Use synchronous communication when: